 Red Paddle Co Voyager+ MSL

-High-quality materials and construction, a sleek profile, and excellent glide performance earn the Red Paddle Co Voyager+ MSL high overall scores and our Top Pick Award for the best touring SUP.
-While perhaps not the best all-around option for the family or for beginner paddlers, the Voyager is a bit more specialized for advanced users looking for efficient glide and higher speeds.
+High-quality materials and construction, a sleek profile, and excellent glide performance earn the Red Paddle Co Voyager+ MSL high overall scores, and we think it's the best model for touring.
+While perhaps not the best all-around option for the family or beginner paddlers, the Voyager is a bit more specialized for advanced users looking for efficient glide and higher speeds.
 Its long and narrow shape earns it high scores in our glide performance metric, making it a perfect option for glassy days when you want to cover some distance, but it also holds up quite well in windier or choppier conditions.
-With an FCS Connect fin and an RSS stiffening system that adds rigidity to the rails, the Voyager+ MSL is a top of the line board with high-end performance.
+With an FCS Connect fin and an RSS stiffening system that adds rigidity to the rails, the Voyager+ MSL is a top-of-the-line board with high-end performance.
 The icing on the cake is the included dual-chamber, universally compatible pump that is by far one of the best in our review.

 Because of this model's sleeker profile, beginner paddlers often feel less stable on it.
 This isn't an optimal entry-level board, nor the best option for rocky zones or narrow passageways with its somewhat limited maneuverability compared to shorter models.
 It's also one of the most expensive boards in our lineup and doesn't include a paddle, which is a shame considering the overall price.
 Although anyone in the market for such a high-end, high-performance inflatable SUP probably already has their own paddle or will be in the market for a higher-end SUP paddle as well.